Imagine a seamless workspace where you can store, edit, and share documents effortlessly. Like magic! 🎩🎉🌟

 Microsoft offers this and more through its powerful cloud environment that houses SharePoint, Teams, and OneDrive.

-Whether using web apps like Word, Excel, and PowerPoint online, or their installed counterparts on your computer, Microsoft's ecosystem ensures you have access to your important files—wherever you are.
+Whether using web apps like Word, Excel, and PowerPoint online, or their installed counterparts on your computer, Microsoft's ecosystem (and new Copilot AI tools) ensures you have access to your important files—wherever you are.

 So let’s delve into the nitty-gritty of document co-authoring, offer some invaluable tips for making the most of your collaborative sessions, and highlight some limitations you need to be on the lookout for.